haproxy/haproxy/doc/lua-api/index.rst

   **warning**: Applets of type 'http' cannot be called from 'tcp-*' rulesets.
 Only the 'http-*' rulesets are authorized, this means that is not possible to call an HTTP applet from a proxy in tcp mode.
-Applets of type 'tcp' can be called from anywhre.
+Applets of type 'tcp' can be called from anywhere.

-  Here, an exemple of service registration. the service just send an 'Hello world' as an http response.
+  Here, an example of service registration.
+The service just send an 'Hello world' as an http response.

 .. code-block:: lua